openstack/openstack-manuals/doc/doc-contrib-guide/source/docs-review.rst

 * security-doc: has a separate core team consisting of Docs team members and Security team members.
 The rule here is that each patch needs an approval by a Docs core and a Security core.
-* training-guides and training-labs: have separate core teams, but also includes the openstack-manuals core team.
+* contributor-guide, training-guides and training-labs: have separate core teams, but also includes the openstack-manuals core team.

 The current list of docs cores for openstack-manuals can be found at `Group openstack-doc-core